WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 If you find this application valuable to your log collection system monetary contributions are appreciated.
 Repository has my ***Buy Me a Coffee*** :coffee: link.

-Monetary :moneybag: contributions made will be reflected in development of [Web Interface](https://github.com/WillTheFarmer/mysql-to-apache-echarts) for the MySQL or MariaDB `apache_logs` schema created here.
-It will also encourage finishing [NGINX Logging](https://github.com/WillTheFarmer/nginx-logs-to-mysql) which uses same `apache_logs` schema.
+Monetary :moneybag: contributions made will encourage [Web Interface](https://github.com/WillTheFarmer/mysql-to-apache-echarts) development for MySQL or MariaDB `apache_logs` schema created here.
+It also encourages finishing [NGINX Logging](https://github.com/WillTheFarmer/nginx-logs-to-mysql) that uses same `apache_logs` schema.

-I volunteer at local nonprofit that provides food and clothing for folks in need.
+I volunteer at local nonprofit that provides food and clothing for those in need.
 Director is familiar with MySQL and wanted to import Apache website logs into MySQL tables to query data.
 I offered to research existing solutions that used MySQL.
 At that meeting I knew little about Apache logs and thought it would be two or three days of my time.

 As of March 2025 I have about 1200 hours :hourglass_flowing_sand: of existing solutions research and application development into this project.
 It is much more time then I intended to invest but it did produce my first open-source software.